SeedRizvi/thesis/README.md

 - matplotlib
 - pytorch

-## Known Issues
+## Limitations
-- dSGP4 does not support orbital periods > 225 minutes, i.e. GEO
+- dSGP4 does not support orbital periods > 225 minutes, i.e. GEO (not up to me)